Sexual Offense Evidence Kits

-In New York State, medical providers who treat victims of sexual assault are required by law to notify those individuals that the cost of a forensic rape exam (FRE) they undergo can be billed directly to the state Office of Victim Services (OVS).
-This requirement means there is no cost to victims for this exam.
+In New York State, medical providers who treat victims of sexual assault are required by law to notify those individuals that the cost of a forensic rape exam (FRE) can be billed directly to the state Office of Victim Services (OVS).
+An exam may include collection and preservation of evidence in a Sexual Offense Evidence Collection Kit.

 In addition, the U.S. Department of Justice Office on Violence Against Women has issued the following national protocols for the acute care of adult, adolescent and child victims of sexual assault:

 DCJS has produced a training video titled “A Body of Evidence: Using the NYS Sexual Offense Evidence Collection Kit.”
 It is exclusively for medical providers and instructs them on the proper use of the kit.

 More Information/Request the Training Video